Model Reduction of Parametric Differential-Algebraic Systems by Balanced Truncation: Numerical results

-Now the offline phase takes $1.7\cdot 10^{4}$ seconds.
-For the proper contollability space, the errors and the error estimates are illustrated in Figure~\ref{fig:RBM_contr_Dsmall} for the first iteration of the reduced basis method with fixed $\mu_1= 0.025$ and $\mu_3=0.035$ and varying $\mu_2 \in [0.01,0.1]$.
-After the first iteration and for a basis of dimension $298$, the error lies below $10^{-3}$, and hence, a sufficient accuracy is achieved.
-Similarly as for the first parameter setting, the error estimator $\Delta_{\bV}^{(2)}$ approximates the error $\mathfrak{E}(\cdot)$ well, especially compared to the estimation by $\Delta_\bV^{(1)}$.
-In total, we need to run three iterations of the reduced basis method to achieve error estimates that are at most $4.6 \cdot 10^{-5}$ for the determination of an approximate proper observability space which satisfies our error tolerance of $10^{-3}$.
-The determined approximate proper observability space is of dimension $897$.
-We apply the online phase for the parameters $\mu= \in\mathcal{D}\subset\mathcal{D}_{\mathrm{Test}}$ and $\mu = \in\mathcal{D}$ to derive a reduced-order model of dimension $85$ for the first parameter and the reduced dimension $206$ for the second one.
-These models are obtained by truncating all state variables corresponding to proper Hankel singular values with $\sigma_{\mathrm{p},k}/\sigma_{\mathrm{p},1} < 10^{-8}$.
+First, we apply the offline phase of the reduced basis method that takes $6.9\cdot 10^{3}$ seconds.
+When computing the proper controllability space, two iterations are needed to generate a subspace of dimension $449$ that leads to error estimates $\Delta_{\bV}^{(2)}(\mu)$ that are at most $5.6 \cdot 10^{-4}$.
+For the proper observability space, the errors and the error estimates are illustrated in Figure~\ref{fig:RBM_contr_Dsmall} within the first iteration of the reduced basis method with fixed parameters $\mu_1= 0.025$ and $\mu_3=0.035$ and varying $\mu_2 \in [0.01,0.1]$.
+For evaluating the error, the Lyapunov equations \eqref{eq:propLE_observ} are also solved by computing the projection matrices $\bPil(\mu)$ and $\bPir(\mu)$ explicitly and solving the corresponding Lyapunov equation.
+After the first iteration, we determine a basis of dimension $223$ for which the maximal error estimate $\Delta_{\bV}^{(2)}$ is equal to $5.8\cdot 10^{-4} $, and hence, sufficient accuracy is achieved.
+As for the first parameter setting, the error estimator $\Delta_{\bV}^{(2)}$ approximates the error $\mathfrak{E}(\cdot)$ better than the estimation by $\Delta_\bV^{(1)}$.
+Hence, we use the error estimator $\Delta_{\bV}^{(2)}$ within the reduced basis method.
+We apply the online phase for the parameters $\mu= \in\mathcal{D}_{\mathrm{Test}}\subset\mathcal{D}$ (which is rounded to 4 digits) and $\mu = \in\mathcal{D}$ to derive a reduced-order model of dimension $78$ for the first parameter and the reduced dimension $178$ for the second one.
+The online phases need $2.21$ and $2.04$ seconds, respectively.

-The online phase takes $2.8$ seconds for the first parameter and $3.6$ seconds for the second parameter for this example.